 Crocodiles Have Been Around for Over 200 Million Years

 Crocodiles have roamed the Earth for approximately 200 million years.
 After surviving the catastrophe that caused the mass extinction of the dinosaurs, they continued to evolve into the awe-inspiring predators we know today.
 Nile crocodiles can hold their breath underwater for over 10 minutes, and can go for months at a time without food.
 Their armor-like skin protects them from injury, and their immune system is so well-developed that they can feed on decaying flesh without getting sick.
 They have one of the strongest bite forces on record, and can move at lightning fast speeds during an ambush.
 Despite their fearsome reputation, Nile crocodiles are surprisingly dedicated parents, guarding their eggs fiercely during incubation.Continue to 9 of 10 below.

 Dung Beetles Use the Milky Way as a Compass

 African dung beetles are amazing creatures.
-They spend their lives gathering the faeces of other safari animals and rolling them into great balls that can exceed their own body weight by up to 10 times.
+They spend their lives gathering the feces of other safari animals and rolling them into great balls that can exceed their own body weight by up to 10 times.
 The beetles roll their balls in a straight line, despite any obstacles that may stand in their way.
 They bury the dung and use it as a larder, or as a nutritional nest for their eggs.
 Scientists have discovered that dung beetles use the stars to navigate, and are capable of doing so even when only the glow from the Milky Way or other bright stars is visible.
 One African species can even navigate by moonlight alone - making these the only insects known to orientate themselves using the galaxy.
-According to research, dung beetles prefer omnivore faeces to herbivore faeces.
+According to research, dung beetles prefer omnivore feces to herbivore feces.

 10 of 10